rooch-network/rooch/README.md

 ## Components

 * [MoveOS](./moveos): MoveOS is a standalone Move runtime environment based on [MoveVM](https://github.com/move-language/move).
-It provide Move execution environment for rooch.
+It provides Move execution environment for rooch.

 ## How to Contribute